-Assignments: These may include but are not limited to online activities, textbook assignments, writing assignments, general homework, writing assignments, grammar and vocabulary practice exercises, and oral presentations.
+Assignments and Projects: These may include but are not limited to online activities, textbook assignments, workbook assignments, general homework, writing assignments, grammar and vocabulary practice exercises, forum contributions, group projects and oral presentations.
 The marking rubrics, when relevant, will be provided electronically.

-Compositions: Each composition will be written outside of class time, but students will be provided with in-class time to go over their composition with a partner to improve it in for form and content.
+Compositions: Each composition will be written outside of class time, but students will be provided with in-class time to go over their composition with a partner to improve it in form and content.